 TGm Editor: Please make the changes as shown below to the following two paragraphs in this section:

-When the LSB of the first octet of the Multicast MAC address field in the Multicast Diagnostics request is 1, the twelve LSBs of the First Sequence Number field contain the sequence number of the first frame received with destination address equal to the value in the Multicast MAC address field during the measurement period.
-When the LSB of the first octet of the Multicast MAC address field in the Multicast Diagnostics request is 0, the twelve LSBs of the First Sequence Number field contain the sequence number of the first group addressed frame, that does not have the broadcast MAC address as its destination, received during the measurement period.
+When bit 0 of the Multicast MAC address field in the Multicast Diagnostics request is 1, the twelve LSBs of the First Sequence Number field contain the sequence number of the first frame received with destination address equal to the value in the Multicast MAC address field during the measurement period.
+When bit 0 of the Multicast MAC address field in the Multicast Diagnostics request is 0, the twelve LSBs of the First Sequence Number field contain the sequence number of the first group addressed frame, that does not have the broadcast MAC address as its destination, received during the measurement period.
 The four most significant bits of the First Sequence Number field are set to 0.

-When the LSB of the first octet of the Multicast MAC address field in the Multicast Diagnostics request is 1, the twelve LSBs of the Last Sequence Number field contain the sequence number of the last frame received with destination address equal to the value in the Multicast MAC address field during the measurement period.
-When the LSB of the first octet of the Multicast MAC address field in the Multicast Diagnostics request is 0, the twelve LSBs of the Last Sequence Number field contain the sequence number of the last group addressed frame, that does not have the broadcast MAC address as its destination, received during the measurement period.
+When bit 0 of the Multicast MAC address field in the Multicast Diagnostics request is 1, the twelve LSBs of the Last Sequence Number field contain the sequence number of the last frame received with destination address equal to the value in the Multicast MAC address field during the measurement period.
+When bit 0 of the Multicast MAC address field in the Multicast Diagnostics request is 0, the twelve LSBs of the Last Sequence Number field contain the sequence number of the last group addressed frame, that does not have the broadcast MAC address as its destination, received during the measurement period.
 The four most significant bits of the Last Sequence Number field are set to 0.

 Beacon Timing element